kailash0611/shopping-cart-assignment/README.md

 - Calculate cart subtotal, tax (12.5%), and total payable amount
 - Simple API structure following best practice.

-## 🏗️ Assumptions & Tradeoffs

 ### Assumptions:

-1. The Price API returns a valid response for every product.
-2. Products exist in the Price API, and no validation is required on our end.
+1. Products exist in the Price API, and no validation is required on our end.
-3. The shopping cart does not persist data; it resets on server restart.
+2. The shopping cart does not persist data; it resets on server restart.

 ### Tradeoffs:

-- No database is used for storage (simplifies implementation).
+- No database is used for storage.
 - The API does not include authentication for simplicity.